ibr5500/Math-Magicians/README.md

-# Math-Magicians
+# Math-Magicians: Setups

-Math Magicians: Is a Calculator app that build by using React.
+> Math Magicians: Is a Calculator singale page app that build by using React.